 Applicants must have adequate language proficiency to meet project objectives and a commitment from the sponsoring organization for the internship that outlines the intern's responsibilities and activities.
 The project must relate to the purposes of the ICGC program and to the student's academic or professional training.
 Internships should be for at least 6 to 8 weeks.
 Candidates cannot yet have completed their program of study.
 Other factors being equal, preference will be given to applicants for whom other sources of financial support are not available.
 Budgets proposed must be reasonable.

-Applications are due February 19, 2018.
+Applications are due February 18, 2019 at 4:00pm.
 The following information is required:

 - A completed online application form.